Please Log in or Register

 Is China developing a VSTOL fighter?

 China may have test-flown the J-18 Red Eagle vertical short takeoff and landing (VSTOL) fighter earlier this month, if chatter on Chinese-language military blogs is accurate.
 China’s defense industry is largely opaque and it is difficult to substantiate Internet chatter.
-However, Chinese-language military blogs reported the first test flight of the ...
+However, Chinese-language military blogs reported the first test flight of the stealthy J-20 Black Eagle fighter in January, much to the surprise of the Western media.
+Now there are reports ...

 Category: Military Aviation